 Finely dice chocolate using a serrated knife.
 Place chocolate, milk, brown sugar, cocoa powder, and salt in a saucepan.
 Warm over medium heat, whisking continuously until the chocolate has melted and the mixture is completely smooth.
 Divide between two mugs and top with a dollop of whipped cream or marshmallows.
 Serve warm.

-Looking for more delicious treats?
-Follow me on Pinterest for even more low FODMAP recipes!
-Together we’ll get the Low FODMAP Diet down to a science.
+Need more FODMAP friendly inspiration?
+Follow me on Pinterest for even more low FODMAP ideas.
+Together we’ll get the Low FODMAP Diet down to a science!

 © 2017 Amy Agur – The FODMAP Formula